NisseBoman/reco-widget/README.md

 - [reco-widget limit="val"] will override the global limit in the options pane
 - [reco-widget from="YYYY-mm-dd" to="YYYY-mm-dd"] show's only reco's between the written dates
 - [reco-widget employeeid="val"] Show only reco from the selected employeeid.
 The id is something you need to find via the API..
+- [reco-widget last-days="5"] Show only recos from the last num-days.
 You might wanna change some of the css and the HTML code output in the file `reco-widget.php` for the styling and look you want.

 ### Examples sites are